casmlab/appealmod/README.md

    * Remove the user's form entry from PostgresDB
    * Authenticate as our bot and archive all conversations involving the testing user
 2. Ensure the testing user has made a contribution to the testing subreddit
-3. Ban testing user (including a note/reason for the ban)
+3. Ban testing user (including a note/reason for the ban) -- you will need a second bot acount for this.
 4. The testing user should reply to the "permanently banned" message
 5. Verify the bot processed the appeal correctly:
    * The user's entry was created in MongoDB